-The SOS group formed in August of 2016 after a skydiving operation was introduced at Sisters Eagle Airport.
-While use by private planes at the airport had never been an issue, the new commercial recreational activity impacted many Sisters Country residents and visitors.
-Extreme takeoff noise and the constant drone from planes circling to gain altitude wereseriously affecting the ability of many residents and visitors to enjoy some of the unique environmental qualities of the area.
-These intrusions numbered as many as 16 or more a day, beginning early in the morning and often extending late into the evening.
+The SOS group came together in August of 2016 after a skydiving operation was introduced at Sisters Eagle Airport.
+While normal traffic at the airport had never been regarded as an issue, the introduction of a commercial skydiving operation proved to have serious negative impacts on many area residents and visitors.
+Extreme takeoff noise and the constant drone from planes circling to gain altitude were seriously affecting the ability of many residents and visitors to enjoy some of the unique environmental qualities of our area.

 In September 2016, it was determined that we needed to develop a more formally organized legal entity to serve as an umbrella organization for the SOS effort.
-This group, The Greater Sisters Rural Advisory, LLC, has as its purpose: “Obtain, organize, and distribute information to citizens who reside both inside and outside the city limits of Sisters, Oregon and to inform these citizens how decisions impact them so they may have a voice in local government and any lawful activity.”
+This group, the Sisters Rural Advisory, has as its purpose to obtain and distribute accurate information about decisions that may impact those of us residing outside the city limits of Sisters, and to inform area residents of the ways they might voice their concerns in a constructive manner.
 A 10-member steering committee was formed and provisional officers elected.
-The SOS mission was adopted by a vote of the LLC steering committee.

 The SOS effort was adopted as an initiative by a vote of the Sisters Rural Advisory steering committee.
 The main focus of SOS has been airport noise, especially that generated by commercial recreational activities such as skydiving.